AayushMehta0924/Simon-Game/README.md

 ## Simon Game

-A mini project where we can play the original Simon game on our browser!
+A web app where we can play the original Simon game on the browser!